track02/Youtube-Player/README.md

 # Youtube-Skipper
-Firefox extension to automatically skip Youtube videos by a specified amount of time.

-Also provides player control functionality from addon dropdown allowing a youtube video to be paused/played from any tab.
+Firefox extension to  provide video controls for youtube allowing video control from any tab.

-Enter Min/Sec in the box and press enable, videos will automatically be skipped by the set amount.

-Disable the addon by hitting the disable button.

 ## To Do